cxw620/rust-polyglot/docs/intro.rst

     SPDX-License-Identifier: MIT
     There is NO WARRANTY.

-There are many guides to Rust, including the [Rust Book].
-This guide is something different: it is intended for the experienced programmer who already knows many other programming languages.
+There are many guides to Rust, including the `Rust Book`_ This guide is something different: it is intended for the experienced programmer who already knows many other programming languages.